Shop Apotheke Europe N.V. (SAE.F) (ETR:SAE) PT Set at €134.00 by Kepler Capital Markets

 Shop Apotheke Europe N.V.
-(SAE.F) (ETR:SAE) has been given a €134.00 ($157.65) price target by equities research analysts at Kepler Capital Markets in a research report issued on Monday, Borsen Zeitung reports.
-The brokerage currently has a “sell” rating on the stock.
-Kepler Capital Markets’ price objective points to a potential downside of 12.42% from the stock’s previous close.
+(SAE.F) (ETR:SAE) has been given a €134.00 ($157.65) target price by research analysts at Kepler Capital Markets in a report released on Monday, Borsen Zeitung reports.
+The brokerage presently has a “sell” rating on the stock.
+Kepler Capital Markets’ price target would suggest a potential downside of 13.32% from the stock’s previous close.

 Shop Apotheke Europe N.V.
 (SAE.F) Company Profile